Skip to main content

 NSF certifications tell the real story.
 NSF 42 (chlorine taste/odor) is the baseline that almost every filter meets.
 NSF 53 (health effects like lead and cysts) and NSF 401 (emerging contaminants like pharmaceuticals) provide meaningful additional protection.
 If you only see NSF 42 on a filter, it is not certified to remove health-critical contaminants regardless of marketing claims.

 Calculate cost per gallon, not cost per filter.
-A $54 filter with 200-gallon capacity costs $0.27 per gallon.
-A $2.81 aftermarket filter might seem cheaper, but if it only effectively filters 100 gallons, the cost is $0.028 per gallon — still cheaper, but the gap narrows when you factor in reduced contaminant removal.
+A premium OEM filter with 200-gallon capacity may have a higher sticker price, but dividing by rated gallons reveals the true per-gallon cost.
+A budget aftermarket filter might seem cheaper up front, but if it only effectively filters a fraction of the gallons, the per-gallon gap narrows — especially when you factor in reduced contaminant removal.

 If you have a GE fridge with RFID requirements (XWFE or RPWFE), there is no way around buying the genuine GE filter.
 Aftermarket options without the RFID chip will cause persistent error messages.
-Budget for $100-150/year in filter costs for these models.
+Budget for a meaningful annual expense in filter costs for these models, as GE OEM filters carry a premium.

 Frequently Asked Questions